juliarose/backpack.tf-premium-sales-finder/README.md

    * Updated to work with new version of backpack.tf.
    * Added highlighters to item histories.
    * Added quick-links to user's Outpost trades in item histories.
+* 2.1 - February 15th, 2016
+   * Updated to work with new version of backpack.tf.

 ## Overview